Firefly Nights

 Coffman’s Glow Scale

-Ronnie Coffman has been a volunteer at Blue Spring State Park for nineteen years.
-Twelve years ago, he began his fascination with Blue Spring’s Fireflies.
-For over a decade, Ronnie has been educating visitors on how to observe and respect the fireflies at Blue Spring State Park.
-Every night, the glow from the fireflies is given a rating on the “Coffman Scale” which we will share the next morning on @bluespringstatepark_ on Facebook and Instagram
+Ronnie Coffman has been a volunteer at Blue Spring State Park for 20 years.
+Thirteen years ago, he began his fascination with Blue Spring’s fireflies, and for over a decade he has been educating visitors on how to observe and respect them.
+Each night, the firefly activity is measured using the Coffman Scale, and we share the rating the following morning on @bluespringstatepark_ on Facebook and Instagram.

 Firefly Nights Exclusive Merchandise